Complete Guide to TCS when sending money abroad from India

 What is TCS on Foreign Remittance

-Tax Collected at Source (TCS) on foreign remittances is a specific percentage collected on outward remittances made under the Liberalised Remittance Scheme.
-The amount collected as TCS on a particular transfer is deposited with the Income Tax Department and documented on your Form 26AS.
+Tax Collected at Source (TCS) on foreign remittances is a percentage collected on outward remittances made under the Liberalised Remittance Scheme.
+The TCS collected on a transfer is deposited with the Income Tax Department and is reflected on your Form 26AS.

 What is TCS?

 TCS stands for Tax Collected at Source.
-TCS is not a fee but a tax withholding that can be claimed when filing tax returns.
-Sec 206C 1(G) of the Income Tax Act 1961 deals with TCS tax on foreign remittances.2
+It is not a fee, but a tax withholding that you can claim when filing your tax returns.
+Sec 206C 1(G) of the Income Tax Act 1961 deals with TCS on foreign remittances.2

 Why is TCS collected?

-TCS is collected on outward remittances to helps monitor international fund transfers to prevent money laundering and tax evasions.
-The Income Tax Act has provisions for TCS that the transfer provider must collect a specific percentage of money sent outside India, but there are exemptions.3
+TCS is collected on outward remittances to help monitor international fund transfers, prevent money laundering, and curb tax evasion.
+The Income Tax Act mandates that a specific percentage of the money sent outside India be collected by the transfer provider, though exemptions do apply.3

 Difference between TDS and TCS

-TCS differs from TDS because TCS is a tax withheld by a service provider when sending money overseas.
-On the other hand, TDS (Tax Deducted at Source) is the tax deducted by the company when paying an individual in case the amount exceeds a specific limit.4
+TCS is a tax withheld by the service provider when sending money overseas.
+In contrast, TDS (Tax Deducted at Source) is the tax deducted by a company when paying an individual if the payment exceeds a specified limit.4

-TCS on foreign remittances is deducted when sending money abroad, above a certain threshold.5 Note that the entire transfer amount is not subject to TCS.
+TCS on foreign remittances is deducted only on the amount above a certain threshold, not on the entire transfer amount.5

 TCS Rates on Foreign Remittances from India